 Today, 30 July, is the 5th anniversary of the start of the Working Class History project.
 So we are launching a birthday appeal to try to make WCH sustainable in the long-term.
 Now more than ever, we think it’s vitally important to learn the lessons of our history, so we can organise and win victories in the present.

 We started from a tiny Facebook page 5 years ago.
 And up to 2018 our Facebook page had grown to over 100,000 followers.
-We then started a patreon account, and that has enabled us to grow into a podcast and multi-channel social media project with over 360,000 followers, with content which is seen or listened to at least 11 million times a month.
+We then started a patreon account, and that has enabled us to grow into a podcast and multi-channel social media project with over 380,000 followers with an audience of around 11 million per month.

 Patreon is a platform which enables projects like ours to create content and get financial support from our listeners and readers.
 In return, supporters get access to exclusive content like early access to podcast episodes, bonus podcast episodes, access to our database and history map under construction, annual reports and free and discounted WCH merchandise.
-For example, right now our supporters can listen to both parts of our double episode on the 1967 Hong Kong riots.
+For example, right now our supporters can listen to our new podcast episode on the first factory strike in the US, as well as the latest Working Class Literature bonus episode.

 To try to improve our podcast, our tiny core team have been taking time off from our day jobs throughout 2019.
 Due to our financial circumstances (namely, we have to pay rent, bills and buy food) we are only going to be able to keep spending this amount of time working on WCH for a year.
 If we are to continue putting as much time and effort into the podcast, researching them, finding guests and writing scripts and narrative, and keep researching new and more diverse people’s history, as well as working on numerous other projects, we need more support from you, our readers/listeners.